 Quantitative Genetics of Pathogen Virulence on Tomato

 Genetic variation within B. cinerea had a large effect on virulence on tomato and interacted with tomato domestication (Table 1).
 This suggests that there is genetic variation within the pathogen in which some alleles enhance and other alleles decrease virulence depending upon the plant’s genotype.
 To identify variable pathogen genes controlling differential virulence across plant genotypes, we conducted a GWA mapping analysis within the pathogen.
 Due to the large effect of plant genotype on resistance to B. cinerea, we performed GWA using the model-corrected least-squared mean virulence measured on each tomato genotype as separate traits.
 We used a ridge-regression approach in combination with 272,672 SNPs from B. cinerea to estimate the phenotypic effects across the genome (Shen, Alam et al. 2013, Corwin, Copeland et al. 2016, Corwin, Subedy et al. 2016, Francisco, Joseph et al. 2016).
 To determine significance of SNP effects, we permuted phenotypes 1000 times to calculate 95, 99, and 99.9% effect size thresholds within each plant host.
 This GWA analysis showed that the genetic basis of B. cinerea virulence on tomato is highly polygenic.
-We identified from 1,284 to 25,421 SNPs within B. cinerea that were significantly associated with altered virulence on the 12 different host genotypes (SNP effect size estimate exceeded the 99% permutation threshold).
-The estimated effect size of each individual SNP was small (Figure 6).
+We identified from 1,284 to 25,421 SNPs within B. cinerea that were significantly associated with altered virulence on the 12 different host genotypes (significance was determined by the SNP effect size estimate exceeding the 99% permutation threshold using 10,000 permutations).
+There were no SNPs with large effect sizes showing the polygenic nature of the trait in the pathogen (Figure 6).